 Tuka is from a far far away kooky galaxy, where it’s normal to be purple and some planets have super powerful gravity.
 She rules in sports and never backs away from an adventure.
 She loves to win so sometimes competition gets the best of her but she always tries to stand up for others.
-Most of all Tuka is really brave and strong, like a ‘Superwoman’ when on Earth.
+Most of all Tuka is really brave and strong, like a ‘Superwoman’ when on earth.
 In her home planet, Tuka is a favourite among everyone and a born leader.
-But when she came to Earth on her first mission she noticed a few things were topsy-turvy in this part of the universe.
+But when she came to Earth on her first mission she noticed a few things were topsy turvy in this part of the universe.

 Then she looked into the present and was blown away by fantastic women such as Mae C. Jemison, J.K.
 Rowling, Malala Yousafzai and millions more who were taking Earth by storm.
-Everywhere Tuka looked she saw women and girls in every field from Science to Sports, and all corners of the earth setting trends and making outstanding contributions to make life better for all.
+Everywhere Tuka looked she saw women and girls in every field from Science to Sports, and all corners of the Earth setting trends and making outstanding contributions to make life better for all.

 She wracked her brain until she finally figured it out.
 Sometimes, even when a female did something incredible, she didn’t get any credit for it.
 That’s why there weren’t more female role models to look up to.
-Often girls had to work extra hard to reach their dreams and make others believe in them because after all, it’s pretty hard to be what you can’t see.
-Tuka saw that across the earth sometimes girls don’t get the same chances to explore, create, learn and share as boys do.
+Often girls had to work extra hard to reach their dreams and make others believe in them, because after all it’s pretty hard to be what you can’t see.
+Tuka saw that across the Earth sometimes girls don’t get the same chances to explore, create, learn and share as boys do.

-So Tuka did about a dozen flips when she learned about International Women’s Day theme is “Time is Now” which is all about making sure that every female is safe no matter where she lives, where she comes from or who she is.
+This year’s International Women’s Day theme is “Time is Now”.
+It is all about making sure that every female is safe no matter where she lives, where she comes from or who she is.
 That’s because every girl deserves the chance to be whoever she wants to be.
 Tuka knows that it doesn’t matter what galaxy you come from–freedom is a right everyone deserves–and if we all work together, it will happen.